 Section 6 How Long We Keep Your Personal Information

 - If we collect your personal information, the length of time we retain it is determined by a number of factors including the purpose for which we use that information and our obligations under other laws.

 - We do not retain personal information in an identifiable format for longer than is necessary.

 - We may need your personal information to establish, bring or defend legal claims, in which case we will retain your personal information for 7 years after the last occasion on which we have used your personal information in one of the ways specified in How we use your personal information in Section 4.

 The only exceptions to this are where:

 - the law requires us to hold your personal information for a longer period, or delete it sooner;

-- you exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted in this section 7, or because we are required under the law (see further Erasing your personal information or restricting its processing in Section 8.6); and
+- you exercise your right to have the information erased (where it applies) and we do not need to hold it in connection with any of the reasons permitted in this section 5, or because we are required under the law (see further Erasing your personal information or restricting its processing ); and

 - in limited cases, the law permits us to keep your personal information indefinitely provided we put certain protections in place.

 - You have a number of rights in relation to your personal information under data protection law.
 In relation to certain rights, we may ask you for information to confirm your identity and, where applicable, to help us to search for your personal information.
 Except in rare cases, we will respond to you within 30 days after we have received this information or, where no such information is required, after we have received your request.